 Live or work in Coffee, Franklin, or Moore County

-Household income is at or less than 250% of the federal poverty guidelines.
+Total household income is at or less than 250% of the federal poverty guidelines.

-If applicant states is not claimed on the household yearly taxes as a dependent, may be treated as their own independent household, but they must be able to meet all requirements as an individual.
+If applicant files income tax independently from those in household, the applicant may be treated as a separate household.
+These applicants must meet all requirements as an individual.

 Someone in the household must work at least 20 hours per week.

+Work may be defined as the following:

+Seasonal Employment

+Self-Employed

+Exceptions to the requirement of working 20 hours per week can be made in the following situations.

+Full time student (12 + hours / semester), part time student in combination with part time employment

+Resident of Shepherds’ House or Haven of Hope, but not for those in their temporary hotel rooms.

+PFH will care for the duration of their stay in these homes.
+Once patients are living elsewhere, a new application must be filled out and patients will be re-evaluated for admission to PFH.

+Resident of Be the Bush Recovery Ministries, Breaking Chains, or other recovery ministries.

+Unemployment with an adequate reason, down-sizing or plant closing.
+Documentation is required, and individual would be elegible for care for a period of three months.

+Waiting for Medicaid or Disability

-Applicant can have no healthcare insurance coverage. (do we need to write “healthcare” or “medical”?
+Applicant can have no medical healthcare insurance.. (do we need to write “healthcare” or “medical”?
 I’ve seen in the past where some have had dental insurance thru work, but no medical)

-Prospective patients will be asked:
+Applications will ask the following:

 County of residence where they work or live.

+Verified by a piece of mail for residence

+By letterhead or information on the check stub for employer.

-Number of hours worked per week.
+Number of hours worked per week or other circumstance.

-“Work ethic” is satisfied for the following exceptions: Full time student (12 + hours / semester); Lives at Shepherds’ House; or resident of Franklin County’s Almost Home Transitional Housing Program’s apartment housing, but not for those in their temporary hotel rooms.

-If they have any health care insurance.

-If the answers to these questions meet criteria, they will be asked to complete a screening sheet and to provide proof of current income, and proof of residence or job location.
-If they do not meet criteria, they should be so informed and provided with other resources if possible.

-Proof of income will consist of a statement from the employer on letterhead, or the last two check stubs, or a log maintained by the applicant if they are self employed, or our Employment Verification form signed by their employer.
-A piece of mail with the applicant’s name and address can be used to verify residence.
-If eligibility is through location of employer, this can be obtained by letterhead or information on the check stub.
+Health insurance status

+Proof of income by any of the following:

+a statement from the employer on letterhead, or the last two check stubs,

+a log maintained by the applicant if they are self employed,

+Employment Verification form signed by their employer.
 (We have had an instance where employer is out of county, but actual building patient reports to for work is in our service area.)

-A copy of applicants’ photo identification will be part of the screening process.
+A photo identification

-After the patient is deemed eligible, they will be called to arrange their first appointment.
-They should be reminded that any cancellations should be made the last working day prior to the appointment.
+After eligibility is determined and patient has been notified, an appointment can be scheduled

 All interactions shall be conducted in a professional, friendly manner.

+Applicants living in Be the Bush Ministries, Breaking Chains, or other recovery ministries will be given a urine drug screening at first appointment to determine future eligibility as a patient.

+All applicants are subject to a urine drug screening at the discretion of the provider.

-The applicant’s phone number or method of contact should be verified.
+The applicant’s phone number or method of contact should be verified

 If it does not appear that applicant will be eligible, other referral sources should be offered.